eead-csic-compbio/metagenome_Pfam_score/README.md

 # Pre-requisites

-These are external packages which you will need to install before running the algorithm, they have been tested under Linux environment.
+These are external packages which you will need to install before running the algorithm.
+The have been tested under Linux environment.
-The first two are needed scoring your data with the Sulfur cycle.
-The following are needed to run all the analysis.
+The first two (Interpro and Hmmsearch)  are needed scoring your data with the Sulfur cycle.
+The following pre-requisites are needed to run all the analysis described in the four steps.

 1. [Interproscan](https://www.ebi.ac.uk/interpro/interproscan.htm}{Interproscan)
 2. [Hmmsearch](http://hmmer.org)